A Day at the Office¶

 !kudos— coming in objective5_10_0)

 SK decays 10% monthly.
 Stop contributing and your influence fades.
-This is constitutional — it ensures that power tracks current service, not historical contribution.
+This ensures that power tracks current service, not historical contribution.

 16:30 — She Applies for a New Role¶